Investing in our country`s future: Policy framework for Youth Development

 - monitor the impact of Council policies and programmes on youth;

-through provisions in the Local Government Green and White papers and the envisaged Local Government Act.
+Furthermore, the creation of the above will mean provision for youth structures, through provisions in the Local Government Green and White papers and the envisaged Local Government Act.

 11.9 CIVIL SOCIETY INSTITUTIONS